IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

     At this point you have an Open Liberty Server running with a defaultserver configuration.
 However, there are no applications installed(deployed).

     Next, you will copy the Mod Resorts binary (WAR) to the Open Liberty server, in which case the application will be deployed and started.
 Then copy the Open Liberty server configuration file that TA generated for the Mod Resorts application.
 The Liberty server will automatically detect and apply these changes in the running server.

-5. From a new `Termninal` window, install the modresorts application to the Open Liberty server, using the WAR file that is included in the Transformation Advisor migration bundle.
+5. Install the modresorts application to the Open Liberty server, using the WAR file that is included in the Transformation Advisor migration bundle.

         cp ~/modresorts-bundle/target/modresorts-1.0.war ~/Liberty/wlp/usr/servers/modresorts_server/apps